xolox/vim-easytags/README.md

 As you can see each of these names ends in `Tag` to avoid conflicts with the syntax modes shipped with Vim.
 And about the singular/plural confusion: I've tried to match the existing highlighting groups defined by popular syntax modes (except of course for the `Tag` suffix).

+## Passing custom command line arguments to Exuberant Ctags

+You may want to run Exuberant Ctags with specific command line options, for example the [code_complete] [code_complete] plug-in requires the signature field to be present.
+To do this you can create a configuration file for Exuberant Ctags, e.g. `~/.ctags` on UNIX or `%USERPROFILE%\ctags.cnf` on Windows.
+The file should contain one command line option per line.
+See the [Exuberant Ctags manual] [ctags_cfg] for details.

 ## Troubleshooting

 ### `:HighlightTags` only works for the tags file created by `:UpdateTags`